ctaulien/kv-bash/README.md

 **Keys**

-A keys can be organized in folders, where the backslash is the separator for building the tree structure.
+A keys can be organized in folders, where the slash is the separator for building the tree structure.
 Unlike in file systems, a key can be a folder with subkeys and have a value at the same time.
 Internally this is mangaged by naming folders with a trailing @ sign.
 Therefore you cannot have an @ sign as part of the key name.

 **Examples**